-- Replacing parking areas and other hard surfaces with permeable surfacing, and planting trees and soft landscaping can reduce surface water flooding in heavy rainfall, and help cool the local environment during heatwaves - Residential developments including new build, flats or existing homes should ensure any hard surface is permeable.

-Restore residential front gardens given over to parking (diagram)

-• Provide cycle storage /parking - contact the council for advice if your property is in a conservation area
+- Replacing parking areas and other hard surfaces with permeable surfacing, and planting trees and soft landscaping can reduce surface water flooding in heavy rainfall, and help cool the local environment during heatwaves RHS guidance on parking seeks to ensure front gardens contain a balance of hard landscaping and plants, to prevent flooding, provide habitats and absorb pollutants. - Residential developments including new build, flats or existing homes should ensure any hard surface is permeable. - Restore residential front gardens given over to parking - Provide cycle storage /parking contact the council for advice if your property is in a conservation area.